archon-laboratories/obriareus/Multi-Armed Bandit/README.md

 --------------

 To input a dataset to the program, create a file named `datasetXXX.dat` where `XXX` can be anything.
-Place this file in the `datasets` folder, one level under Multi-Armed Bandit.
+Place this file in the `datasets` folder, one level under Multi-Armed core.Bandit.
 The following two datasets input the same information.

 `datasetSample1.dat` :